-Formerly an Administrative Patent Judge at the U.S. Patent and Trademark Office, Board of Patent Appeals and Interferences (BPAI), Dr. Ellis has authored over 250 ex parte and 50 inter partes decisions.
-Prior to becoming a lawyer, she spent approximately 10 years as a scientist conducting basic research involving genetic material.
+Dr. Ellis has a strong life sciences background and over 20 years experience as a patent examiner and an Administrative Patent Judge at the U.S. Patent and Trademark Office.
+As a judge, Dr. Ellis authored over 250 ex parte and 50 inter partes decisions.
+Prior to becoming a lawyer, she was a Damon Runyon fellow at the Rockefeller University where she conducted research involving genetic material.
 Her experimental areas included molecular biology, particularly as it relates to the study of human malarial genes and immunology.
 She holds a patent directed to an antigenic malaria surface protein.

 In addition, Dr. Ellis has represented political asylum applicants and veterans pro bono before the Department of Homeland Security and the United States Court of Appeals for Veterans Claims and the Board of Veteran’s Appeals, respectively.

 - Awarded American Intellectual Property Law Association Examiner of the Year Award, 1994

 Of counsel, Sinorgchem Co. v.
 International Trade Commission v.
 Flexsys America LP, 511 F.3d 1132 (Fed.
 Cir.
 2007).